xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 ## Global Variables

-A **global variable** is a variable defined in the execution profile and can be used in a test case, test object, web service object and email configuration in the project.
+A **global variable** is a variable defined in the execution profile and can be used in a test case, test object, web service object, and email configuration in a project.

 ### Scope of Global Variables